-Oracle WebLogic Server supports Oracle, DB2, MS SQL Server, MySQL Enterprise and other JDBC-compliant databases.
+Oracle WebLogic Server supports Oracle, DB2, MS SQL Server, MySQL Enterprise, and other JDBC-compliant databases.
 Oracle Weblogic Platform also includes:

-Standards support by version
+Standards Supported by version

 |Standard||WLS 7.0||WLS 8.1||WLS 9.0||WLS 10.0||WLS 10.3|

-System administration of WebLogic Server includes a wide range of tasks: creating WebLogic Server domains; deploying applications; migrating domains from development environments to production environments; monitoring and managing the performance of the run-time system; and diagnosing and troubleshooting problems.
+System administration of WebLogic Server includes a wide range of tasks: creating WebLogic Server domains; deploying applications; migrating domains from development environments to production environments; monitoring and managing the performance of the run-time system; diagnosing and troubleshooting problems.
 (A WebLogic Server domain is a collection of WebLogic Server services designed for a specific purpose.
 For example, you might create one domain to provide an employee portal and another domain to provide business services to your customers.)

 Because the WebLogic Server management system is based on Java EE and other standards, it integrates with systems that are frequently used to manage other software and hardware components.
 In addition, WebLogic Server includes several of its own standards-based, extensible utilities.
 Alternatively, you can use APIs to create custom management utilities.